 You can also torrent through any of NordVPN’s other server types.
-However, the P2P servers are optimized for fast torrenting, so you may experience better results when torrenting through them.
+However, the servers are P2P optimized for fast torrenting, so you may experience better results when torrenting through them.

 NordVPN’s dedicated P2P servers make it a preferred option for torrenting.
-However, it’s not the only option on the market that combines fast server speeds with the leak protection and security features necessary to keep you secured while torrenting.
+However, it’s not the only option on the market that combines fast server speeds with the leak protection and security features necessary to keep you secure while torrenting.

 At present, ExpressVPN is a good alternative for those who want access to servers in a greater number of countries, while CyberGhost and SurfShark are cheaper on a per-month basis.
-All three feature strong security, DNS and WebRTC leak protection, and importantly, kill switches that act as a failsafe if your VPN connection goes down.
+All three feature strong security, DNS and WebRTC leak protection, and, importantly, kill switches that act as a failsafe if your VPN connection goes down.

-Can I use a free VPN for torrenting?
+Using a free VPN for torrenting

 While you can use a free VPN for torrenting, you’ll likely find yourself quickly frustrated.
 Free VPNs almost always have download caps and speed caps in place, which means slow downloads that can get cut off before they finish.

 Many free VPNs also lock key features behind a paywall, including the option to switch between servers.
 And most free VPNs won’t come with a kill switch, which is a feature we strongly recommend for P2P users who plan to spend any amount of time on file-sharing networks.
 They can also have issues with encryption and data logging, which can leave you open to security issues.